emqx/MQTTX/docs/manual.md

 ### Setting

-Click the settings button at the bottom of the left menu bar, or use shortcut.
-MacOS users can use the `command +,` shortcut, and other users can use the `control +,` shortcut to jump to the settings page.
+Click the settings button at the bottom of the left menu bar, or use shortcut. macOS users can use the `command +,` shortcut, and other users can use the `control +,` shortcut to jump to the settings page.
 Currently, language selection is supported, whether to automatically check for updates, Set to sync OS theme or manually select a theme is enabled and also data backup and recovery functions in advanced settings.

 ![mqttx-theme](../assets/mqttx-theme.png)